dev-cafe/branching-model/README.md

 1. PRs from any fork should __never__ start from the branch to which they are directed in the upstream repository.
    This is why this is a [good idea](http://blog.jasonmeridth.com/posts/do-not-issue-pull-requests-from-your-master-branch/).
+   Example: to submit a PR towards `release/1.0.Z` fixing issue 137, fork the repository, and in the fork create a branch `release/1.0.Z-issue-137` from `release/1.0.Z` and submit PR towards the upstream `release/1.0.Z`.
 2. **Bugfix PRs** are directed towards the relevant `release/X.Y.Z` upstream branch.
 3. **API-breaking feature PRs** are directed towards the `master` upstream branch.
 4. **API-preserving feature PRs** can be directed either to `master` or to the corresponding release branch and then ported to `master`.